warrengalyen/website-validator/README.md

-# Website-validator - Validate website HTML & CSS, check links & resources
+# Validate website HTML & CSS, check links & resources

 A command-line website validator for Linux, Mac & Windows, which can spider through a website, validating all HTML & CSS against W3C spec, check the existence of all assets (images, css, fonts, etc),